 Zinc plays an important role in keeping your eyes healthy.
 This mineral is responsible for getting vitamin A from your liver to your retina and produces melanin, a pigment that protects your eyes.
 Dairy, whole grains, nuts, sweetcorn, peas and lentils are all excellent sources of zinc.

 Lastly, drink water.
 While it may seem obvious, many of us forget to drink enough water.
 Staying hydrated can help improve eye comfort and is vital for your kidneys, bowels and radiant-looking skin.

 Eating healthy and staying hydrated helps to ensure your eyes get the vitamins and minerals they need.
 So go ahead and protect your vision, improve eye health and relieve your dry eye symptoms by adding these nutrients to your diet.
 However, remember to always consult your eye doctor before taking any supplements.

-Contact River Oaks Family Optometry to learn more and to explore our effective and lasting treatments to relieve your dry eyes so you can live your best life.Our practice serves patients from San Jose, Santa Clara, Fruitdale, and East San Jose, California and surrounding communities.
+Contact River Oaks Family Optometry to learn more and to explore our effective and lasting treatments to relieve your dry eyes so you can live your best life.Our practice serves patients from North San Jose, Milpitas, Santa Clara, and Sunnyvale, California and surrounding communities.